River Walbrook: Walbrook skulls

 Some historians consider these skulls to be a result of the rebellion of Boudica.
 More recently, the skulls have been dated mostly to the early 2nd century AD, and it has again been suggested that the skulls are the consequence of an anti-Roman rebellion in the 120s when London suffered a second major fire often called the Hadrianic fire.

-The three martial explanations may link to the proposition, made by archaeologists, that the skulls represented ritual deposits of heads related to the Celtic cult of the head.
+The three martial explanations may link to the proposition, made by archaeologists, that some of the skulls may have represented ritual deposits of heads related to the Celtic cult of the head.

-Excavations in Drapers Gardens and Finsbury Circus in the early 21st century revealed a cemetery in which graves had been scoured by the River Walbrook, and it was suggested that skulls might come from this.